ues-io/uesio/docs/redux/README.md

 However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one single action can be dipatched to **reducers part of different slices**.
 In the `builder` slice you will find such use cases.

-We follow the redux style guide [on that matter](https://redux.js.org/style-guide/style-guide#allow-many-reducers-to-respond-to-the-same-action).
+We follow the Redux Style Guide [on that matter](https://redux.js.org/style-guide/style-guide#allow-many-reducers-to-respond-to-the-same-action).

 ## Redux middleware

 Redux-thunk is a middleware specialized in dealing with **asynchronous actions**.
 In order to update the Redux state, the reducer expects as payload a plain JavaScript `object` and not a `Promise`.
 This is where Redux-thunk comes into play.

 There are plenty of different asynchronous middlewares for Redux.
 The most famous ones are [redux-saga](https://github.com/redux-saga/redux-saga), [redux-observable](https://github.com/redux-observable/redux-observable/) and [redux-thunk](https://github.com/reduxjs/redux-thunk).
 We do use redux-thunk which is the [most popular](https://www.npmtrends.com/redux-saga-vs-redux-thunk-vs-redux-observable) one.
-[Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic) does recommend using that one.
+[Redux Style Guide](https://redux.js.org/style-guide/style-guide#use-thunks-for-async-logic) does recommend using that one.

 ## Data normalization in the Redux store

+Normalizing the Redux store is recommended in the [Redux Style Guide](https://redux.js.org/style-guide/style-guide#normalize-complex-nestedrelational-state).

 We use the utility [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) from Redux Toolkit for having **normalized data** in the Redux store.